Trump's family tells GOP to "have some backbone" as some shy away from Trump's claims of victory and election fraud

 Trump Jr. also tweeted that "no one is surprised by" the silence from Senator Lindsey Graham.
 A few hours later, Graham said on "Hannity" that he appeared on the show to "stand with President Trump."

-Sean Hannity asked Graham if Republican-led state legislatures should consider offering their own electors, which would invalidate the results.
+Sean Hannity asked Graham if Republican-led state legislatures should consider offering their own electors, to try to override the results of the vote.
 Graham said "everything should be on the table."

 Later on the show, Republican Senator Ted Cruz stopped short of calling for that option, but he did throw his support behind Mr. Trump, despite his comments.

 Cruz was not the only Republican who seemed to step away from Mr. Trump's more outlandish claims.
-Some other Republicans offered generic statements about supporting counting all the votes.
+Some other Republicans offered general statements about supporting counting all the votes.

+Senate Majority Leader Mitch McConnell tweeted Friday morning: "Here's how this must work in our great country: Every legal vote should be counted.
+Any illegally-submitted ballots must not.
+All sides must get to observe the process.
+And the courts are here to apply the laws & resolve disputes.
+That's how Americans' votes decide the result."

 Senator Marco Rubio of Florida tweeted that "taking days to count legally cast votes is NOT fraud," but also that "if a candidate believes a state is violating election laws they have a right to challenge it in court & produce evidence in support of their claims."